Wednesdays, 7:30-9 p.m.

 Discussion Group: Every Wednesday after class: 9:10-9:45 p.m.

 Blessing Circle: 2nd Wednesday of each month after class, 9:10-9:45 p.m.

-American Sign Language interpreting: 3rd Wednesday of each month (please check calendar class page to confirm)
+American Sign Language interpreting: Once/month upon request (please check calendar class page to confirm)

 Book Table and Lending Library